urimerhav/tflow-dataset/README.md

 # tflow-dataset

+*see in depth tutorial to accompany this code in the medium post titled "How to (quickly) Build a Tensorflow Training Pipeline"

 A short tutorial repo to demonstrate efficient data pipeline and model training in tensorflow.
 To run training, install prerequistes and launch `train.py`

 ```